KlentParaiso/CSG-Finance/USER_MANUAL.md

 - Only authorized staff members can access the system
 - If you can't sign in, contact the administrator

+## 📊 **Daily Statistics Dashboard**

+### **Statistics Overview**
+The system now includes a real-time statistics dashboard that shows:
+- **Payments Today** - Number of payments and total amount collected today
+- **All-Time Total** - Total payments and amount collected by your account
+- **Previous Days** - Payments and amounts from previous days

+### **How Statistics Work**
+- Statistics update automatically when you process payments
+- Data is pulled from the Google Sheets in real-time
+- Each staff member sees only their own payment statistics
+- Statistics reset daily but maintain all-time totals

 ## 💳 **Processing Payments**

 ### **Payment Form Overview**